ryjen/libcoda-db/README.md

 What makes this library great
 -----------------------------

-- concept/usage of schema's and automatic primary key usage for records
+- schema's with automatic primary key usage for records
-- prepared statement oriented with flexible syntax
+- prepared statement oriented with flexible sql syntax
 - nice query interface that I think makes sense
 - makes good use of new c++11 features